-The Department of Civil Engineering uniquely organizes workshops, seminars and industrial visits for the students to make them adaptable with the latest technologies.
+The School of Civil Engineering uniquely organizes workshops, seminars and industrial visits for the students to make them adaptable with the latest technologies.
 Visits, workshops and events break the cold shield between the practical and theoretical approaches and make the students more familiar with the work environment to handle technological advancement.
 Such a training program that involves proper interactions with industry experts and technically sound trainers, make things operable for the students to learn, explore and innovate.

 Jain University School of Engineering & Technology is focused to deliver the best facilities and opportunities for the technical students to give birth to a new era of inventions.
 As one of the finest engineering colleges in Karnataka, JU-SET regularly conducts these events in order to assure better placements of our students.

 Jain University School of Engineering & Technology organizes technical workshops for the best placements of the students and we strive to empower our students to meet the technological requirements.
 We believe in leading the mass, so we structure our curricula and training methods to nurture our students as the faces of future innovations.

 Seminars are very essential part of educational life where the experts share the industry knowledge.
 Mentors sort out the queries of the students and uncover the hidden sections of industries which are extremely advantageous during placement rounds and recruiters recompense back with a lot of good feedback.

 JU-SET under the purview of Jain University keeps on arranging industrial visits for the latest industry experiences for the students.
 Visits having hi-tech demonstrations solve their on-site queries and train them for optimum use of resources with time management.